ioflo/hio/README.md

 Parameters:

     tock is default tock attribute of doized f opts is dictionary of remaining parameters that becomes .opts attribute of doized f

 Returns decorator that makes decorated generator function Doist compatible.
-Imbues decorated generator function with attributes used by Doist.ready() or DoDoer.ready().
+Imbues decorated generator function with attributes used by Doist.ready() or DoDoer.enter().
 Only one instance of decorated function with shared attributes is allowed.

 Usage: